joergschultzelutter/aprs-emergency-detector/README.md

 ## Known issues and constraints

 - As mentioned earlier, 'short' messages are generated in an APRS compliant format and therefore limited in length to 67 characters.
 Due to that constraint, 'short' messages will limit its position information to Maidenhead grid info and is going to omit any distance-related information that is in imperial units (sorry, but I am a metric system guy 😄)
 - Unfortunately, APRS-IS does not offer filter settings which allow the program to filter on e.g. Mic-E messages and/or message types.
-The program does use a filter based on position reports - but everything else is filtered on the fly, meaning that unless you limit the range (see ```aed_range_limit```), the program has to digest a lot of messages, thus resulting in potential CPU load spikes.
+The program does use a filter based on position reports - but everything else is filtered on the fly, meaning that unless you limit the range (see ```aed_range_limit```), the program has to digest a lot of messages, thus resulting in potential CPU load spikes - especially when enabling the APRS 1.2 extensions.